daniel-olson-code/buelon/README.md

 ## Known Defects

-Currently the error handling for this scripting language if very poor.
+Currently the error handling for this scripting language is not the best.
 When the script is run it is build into python, so it then uses its error handling, which is very good.
 Because of the language's current simplicity, this is not marked as a high priority.